In-situ measurements of void fractions and bubble size distributions in bubble curtains: Results and validation

 \subsection{Void fraction}

 The void fraction is the most basic quantity extracted from the measurements.
 Results measured via the camera are shown in Figure \ref{fig:Compcamneedles}a as a function of time.
 We also show the contributions of non-overlapping bubbles ($\alpha_{c,no}$) and of overlapping bubbles ($\alpha_{c,o}$) individually.
-Even at the modest overall void fraction $\overline{\alpha}_c=0.49\,\%$, clusters are seen to contribute more than half of the total void fraction underlining the challenges in the optical approach.
-For reference, we note that assuming rotational symmetry out of plane following \citet{besagni2016estimation} results in a higher estimate of $\overline{\alpha}_c = 0.63\,\%$.
+Even at the modest overall void fraction $\overline{\alpha}_c=0.49\,\%$, clusters are seen to contribute more than half of the total void fraction underlining the challenges in the optical approach. \makeblue{The increasing overlap for increasing void fraction is well known as illustrated for spherical objects by \citet{murai2001three}}.
+For reference, we note that assuming rotational symmetry around the minor axis to reconstruct the out-of plane dimension following \citet{besagni2016estimation} results in a higher estimate of $\overline{\alpha}_c = 0.63\,\%$.